rochus-keller/PeLib/Readme.md

 Many fixes.

-The code is known to work on Linux and Windows.
+The code is known to work on Linux, Mac and Windows.
 The generated assemblies work with both .NET Core and Mono.

 This is work in progress.